 The Garment District & Chelsea

-To the South and Southwest of Times Square in Midtown are NYC’s famed Garment District, and Chelsea, respectively.
+To the South and Southwest of Times Square in Midtown are NYC’s famed Garment District and Chelsea, respectively.

-Have a drink at a fabulous rooftop bar, or visit one of the many Garment District’s wholesale or industry shops such as Mood of “Project Runway” fame.
-Stroll down the Fashion Walk of Fame on 7th Avenue while you’re there too.
+Have a drink at a fabulous rooftop bar, or visit one of the many Garment District’s wholesale or industry shops, such as Mood of “Project Runway” fame.
+Stroll down the Fashion Walk of Fame on 7th Avenue while you’re there, too.

 Chelsea is an arts and recreational hub offering no shortage of fun activities at the UCB Theater, Highline, Chelsea Market, and Chelsea Piers.

-The Lower East Side, And Surrounding Neighborhoods
+The Lower East Side And Surrounding Neighborhoods

 Artsy East Village and Alphabet City serve up some of the best alternative theaters, amazing restaurants, cool antique and vintage shops, and shabby chic culture.

-The famous Katz Delicatessen, The Tenement Museum and the trendy music scene of the Bowery Ballroom make the Lower East Side (“LES”) the place to be, while Two Bridges (named for being in between the Brooklyn and Manhattan Bridges) has a wide assortment of unusual stores.
+The famous Katz Delicatessen, the Tenement Museum, and the trendy music scene of the Bowery Ballroom make the Lower East Side (“LES”) the place to be, while Two Bridges (named for being in between the Brooklyn and Manhattan Bridges) has a wide assortment of unusual stores.

 Neighborhoods of The Lower West Side

-The juxtaposition of creative studios and chic restaurants with actual meat-packing warehouses make the cobblestone streets of the Meatpacking District eclectic and exciting.
+The lively neighborhoods of “Manhattan’s Left Bank” are a hotbed of creativity, style, and good taste.The juxtaposition of creative studios and chic restaurants with actual meat-packing warehouses makes the cobblestone streets of the Meatpacking District eclectic and exciting.

 The West Village – known for being the epicenter of Beat literature in the 50s and social change in the 60s – has some of the city’s best dining.